kestra-io/docs/content/blogs/2024-18-04-clever-cloud-use-case.md

 image: /blogs/2024-18-04-clever-cloud-use-case.jpg
 ---

 Clever Cloud provides a Platform as a Service solution, based in Europe.
 Clever Cloud exists for one purpose: helping people and companies to deliver software and services faster.
-Their promise is to ensure that once an app is deployed, it stays up, no matter what (high traffic, security udpates, DDoS , application failure, hardware issues etc..).
+Their promise is to ensure that once an app is deployed, it stays up, no matter what (high traffic, security updates, DDoS , application failure, hardware issues etc..).
 The PaaS helps development teams to put digital applications and services into production on a reliable infrastructure, with automatic scalability and transparent pricing.
 With monitoring data reaching 20TB weekly, Clever Cloud needed a robust solution to manage this influx without compromising system performance or storage efficiency.

 ## Managing Metrics and Data Volume at Scale